 Software testing tools provide comprehensive solutions for QA service needs by aiding to organize the test cases, execute tests, collect the test results, and consolidating those tests to determine software/application quality.
-They also aid the development team to determine the quality of their software/application creation and enhancement projects.
+They also aid the software development company to determine the quality of their software/application creation and enhancement projects.

 Development teams use software testing tools to analyze the functionality, performance, security, and compatibility of their software.
 Software testing tools support more than one testing operation/function be it test analysis, planning the requirement, test execution, building the test, defect logging, analysis of the tests or even monitoring the entire process.
 Some of the monitoring approaches include tools that do tasks like error tracking, project management, decoding, test automation.

 The following are the criteria for a good software testing tool:

 - Availability of different testing options (Agile/ waterfall)

 - Allow different types of testing (performance, functionality, compatibility & security)

 Let’s have a look at the software testing tools that satisfy the above-mentioned criteria to justify that they are among the top 10 software testing tools in the industry in the year 2020.

 The most popular and efficient test automation tool- Selenium is a testing framework to perform web application testing across various platforms (Windows, Mac, Linux) and browsers (Chrome, Firefox, Explorer).
 With selenium, you can come up with very powerful automation testing scripts that are scalable across different environments.
 It is highly compatible with many programming languages and automation testing frameworks.